Learning Indonesian

 Arema is absolutely correct in using the term “Bahasa Indonesia” in English.
 “Indonesian” is not the correct reference to that national language.

-27. iamisaid Says:
+27. iamisaid says:

 and to you Achmad, if you followed this discussion in its entirety, it is not about the main theme of austag’s article.
 There are no swipes, merely opionions.
 Or you have something more direct to say to me?

-28. ausdag Says:
+28. ausdag says:

 iamisaid, the question was never to do with Oxford’s definition of Indonesian.
 It was to do with the definition of Bahasa Which you claim is an English word.
 And thus your exercise in looking for the definition of Indonesia was, as I said, irrelevant.
 On that note, the Oxford definition of Indonesian is entirely correct, just not complete.
 I did say it was considered THE authority but NOT infallible.